jtward/Savannah/readme.md

 ## Changelog
+### 0.4.0
+- Unified savannah.js: the same JS file is now used across both iOS and Android.

 ### 0.3.0
 - Added settings to managers, which get passed to the webview.
 - Added an optional onDeviceReady callback, which gets called when settings are known.